We provide the following membership options:

 We currently have members that practice in Alberta, B.C., Saskatchewan, Ontario, Quebec, Manitoba, Nova Scotia, Northwest Territories, and Yukon Territory.
-Our professional liability insurance allows members to enjoy the freedom of traveling and working within non-regulated provinces throughout Canada.
+Our professional liability insurance allows members to enjoy the freedom of travelling and working within all provinces throughout Canada.
 This removes the hassle of joining a different association.
 Our members practice all across Canada, from Coast to Coast to Coast.

 The insurance that is offered exclusively to CMMOTA members is one of the best policies in the industry at one of the best prices.
 The insurance offered covers Commercial General Liability and Malpractice Liability with the option of additional coverage for equipment, A/R, loss of records, and more.

 Not all professional liability insurance is created equally.
 Reading the following information may be the most important thing that you read this year – what kind of insurance do you have if you’re not with CMMOTA?

 We often receive inquiries about CMMOTA’s Professional Liability Insurance, so we wanted to provide you as members with some immensely helpful information, to keep you informed, so that in turn you can inform others if they ask.

 The current CMMOTA insurance program gives its members both OCCURRENCE BASED Commercial General Liability (CGL) and OCCURRENCE BASED Malpractice liability coverage.

 Commercial General Liability covers property damage or injury to others that may occur while on or around your business premises when you are not directly providing RMT or MOT services to them (for example a client breaks their leg tripping on a loose piece of carpet entering your office).
 Malpractice Liability provides coverage for injury that directly results from your treatment or failure to provide the correct treatment to the client (ie. you injure a client due to improper treatment).